dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 / #
 ```

-You can clean up the demo by deleting the demo Namespace:
+You can clean up the demo by deleting the demo namespace:

 ```shell
 kubectl delete ns policy-demo